• Skip to primary navigation

 🔪 Instructions

 Pumpkin spice syrup is wonderfully simple to make!
-Begin by combining all of your ingredients in a pot over a medium-high heat.
-Bring them to the boil, and then reduce the heat to medium and simmer gently for ten minutes, ensuring that you stir frequently.
+Begin by combining all of your ingredients in a pot over medium-high heat.
+Bring them to a boil, and then reduce the heat to medium and simmer gently for ten minutes, ensuring that you stir frequently.

 When the mixture has cooked, (carefully!) give it a quick taste to ensure it is how you like it, and then strain through a mesh strainer.
 Next, use a funnel to pour it into a jar or bottle, and then transfer it to the refrigerator.